hipe-eval/HIPE-scorer/README.md

 - read the doc
 - scorer call via a function

-## Release history
+## Contributors

-- **v2.0**: post-HIPE2022 release (version used for the May 2022 evaluation)
-- **v1.1**, June 2020: post-HIPE-2020 evaluation release
-- **v1.0**, June 2020: version of the scorer as used during the CLEF-HIPE-2020 evaluation period
-- **v0.9**, Feb 2020,: first release of the HIPE scorer developed by Alex Flückiger, based on David Batista's [NER-Evaluation module](https://github.com/davidsbatista/NER-Evaluation) (see also his [blog post](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) on the topic).
+The very first version of the HIPE scorer was inspired from David Batista's [NER-Evaluation module](https://github.com/davidsbatista/NER-Evaluation) (see also this [blog post](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/)).

+- Alex Fluckiger (first version for CLEF-HIPE-2020)
+- Simon Clematide (maintainance and developement for HIPE 2022)
+- Maud Ehrmann (maintainance and developement for HIPE 2022)
+- Matteo Romanello (maintainance and developement for HIPE 2022)
+- [Adrián creat89](https://github.com/creat89]) fixed the problem of consecutive NIL boundaries in this [PR](https://github.com/hipe-eval/HIPE-scorer/pull/17)

 ## License